CESSProject/cess-js-sdk/README.md

 More examples are in the [**examples**](./examples) directory.

-To run them one by one, try:
+To run them all, run the command:

 ```bash
 pnpm examples